USEPA/CompTox-ExpoCast-httk/httk/README.md

 toxicokinetics ("TK") and in vitro-in vivo extrapolation ("IVIVE") into bioinformatics, as described by Pearce et al. (2017) (<https://doi.org/10.18637/jss.v079.i04>).
-Chemical-specific in vitro data characterizing toxicokinetics can be been obtained from relatively high-throughput experiments.
+Chemical-specific in vitro data characterizing toxicokinetics have been obtained from relatively high-throughput experiments.
 The chemical-independent ("generic") physiologically-based ("PBTK") and empirical (for example, one compartment) "TK" models included here can be